The University has historically provided a safe environment for minors (persons under the age of 18) and is committed to continued vigilance.

 B. Background Checking

-- volunteers and temporary, seasonal, or student employees who:
+- volunteers and student employees who:

 - will not have unsupervised contact with minors, and

 - are under the direct supervision of a program staff member who has successfully completed a background check, and

 - represent in an accessible format indicating that they are not on the sex offender registry.

 - guest presenters if Program staff remain in the room.

 The cost of the background check will be charged to the requesting unit(s).

 Current faculty, staff, student employees, volunteers, and staff are required to self-disclose post employment, or a break in service of less than 12 months, all criminal convictions within three business days of the conviction to the unit’s HR representative.

 Program staff who are required to have a background check must also complete a University-wide web-based training course called Safety of Minors, found in Training Hub, prior to participating in the Program for minors.
 Non-University staff may create an account using their personal email address on the Training Hub in order to complete the training.
 The course includes abuse awareness, safeguards for minors, and mandatory reporting requirements.
 In addition to the Safety of Minors training, program leaders must also complete the Campus Security Authority (CSA) training per the Clery Act.
 Individual programs may choose to provide additional training.
 Completion of this training is required, at a minimum, every three years.